praneethkondraju/AWS-Django-App-AutoPull/README.md

 # AWS-Django-App-AutoPull
-This repo contains a work flow for auto pull of code to AWS EC2 instance
+This repo contains a GitHub work flow for auto pull of Django framework application code to AWS EC2 instance